 Be open and accessible to your team

 - If you are approachable to your team members, they will in turn be more open to you.
 Have an open door policy, host ‘Ask Me Anything Hours’, or reserve slots on the calendar where the team can just reach out to you when they need you.
 If you are a caring and available manager, your team will be encouraged to share their issues with you and they are more comfortable to present their solutions to you as well.

-Contact us today to learn more about the services we offer and how we can support your business.
 If you have any internal communication tips that you feel we’ve missed, please share your comments with us!